 Here’s a cupcake I’ve been dreaming about since last Valentine’s Day when I showed you how I make strawberry frosting.
 Never really got around to making them, so I saved them for Vday 2018.
 And strawberry is fresh on our minds right now because helloooo fresh strawberry cake.

-We’re taking my favorite chocolate cupcakes (the 6th most popular recipe from 2017!), filling with creamy strawberry buttercream, and topping with smooth chocolate ganache.
+We’re taking my favorite chocolate cupcakes, filling with creamy strawberry buttercream, and topping with smooth chocolate ganache.
 All pretty straightforward recipes grouped together to create a new cupcake masterpiece.
 Unwrap the decadence.